ITDP/the-online-brt-planning-guide/README.md

 You can ask questions or report problems in the guide by [opening a GitHub issue](https://github.com/ITDP/the-online-brt-planning-guide/issues/new).

-If instead you want to propose changes to either the guide (i.e. a typo fix or a new section) or, if you're a programmer or a designer, to the generator tool, please (fork the repository and) open a pull request.
+If instead you want to propose changes to either the guide (e.g. a typo fix or a new section) or, if you're a programmer or a designer, to the generator tool, please (fork the repository and) open a pull request.